Skip to content

 To run this example, you'll need to install the Apheris CLI and its prerequisites.

-You do not need to install anything else to run remote jobs on Apheris - the model is pre-built inside the environment, so you just have to use the CLI to provision resources and run the job.
+To run remote jobs on Apheris, that's it!
+You do not need to install anything else - the model is pre-built inside the environment, so you just have to use the CLI to provision resources and run the job.
 We'll cover that in more detail in a later section.

 However, should you wish to use the simulator for trying out your training runs on local or dummy data before submitting them for execution on real data, you will need to install the Apheris nnU-Net requirements too.
 The following section will guide you through that installation and show you how to train a model using the simulator.